 Will a breast reduction lift my breasts?

 Large breasts can often sag due to their weight and nipples can point downwards as a result.
 Breast reduction surgery is designed to reduce the size and weight of the breasts and as a result breasts are smaller and more lifted after the procedure improving the appearance instantly.
-After breast reduction surgery, your breasts will be in proportion to your body and will appear lifted and feel firmer.
+Following breast reduction surgery, your breasts should appear in proprotion to your body, whilst also appearing lifted and firmer.
 The ultimate goal of any cosmetic surgeon is to create natural looking breasts, you can discuss the visual aspects with your surgeon prior to the procedure.

 Are there age restrictions for breast reduction surgery?